-12.6 The base risk-free yield curve for discounting cash flows is determined based on a three-segment approach and the parameters to be used will depend on the currency denomination of the cash flows7.
+12.5 The base risk-free yield curve for discounting cash flows is determined based on a three-segment approach and the parameters to be used will depend on the currency denomination of the cash flows, as set out in Appendix III.

-Segment Durations covered Methodology & parameters for setting rates 1 Up to the duration of the last liquid point (LLP) Rates set based on market information of government bonds (risk-free yield curve) or swaps with matching duration, where available.
-Where market information is not available, the rates are to be interpolated using the Smith-Wilson method.
-2 After the LLP till the start of the third segment Rates extrapolated from Segment 1 using the Smith-Wilson method.
-The principles for determination of alpha parameter, which determine the speed of convergence between the LLP and long-term forward rate (LTFR), are as below: a) Determine the lowest possible alpha which would result in the difference between the extrapolated rate at the commencement of Segment 3 and the LTFR being no more than 0.001%; b) The lowest possible alpha determined in a) shall be rounded to the nearest 0.05; and c) subject to a floor of 0.1.
-3 Start from the later of the following: • 30 years after the LLP • 60 years Rates determined by applying the LTFR.
+Segment Durations Methodology & parameters for setting rates covered 1 Up to the Rates set based on market information of duration of government bonds (risk-free yield curve) or the last liquid swaps with matching duration, where available. point (LLP) Where market information is not available, the rates are to be interpolated using the Smith- Wilson method.
+2 After the LLP Rates extrapolated from Segment 1 using the till the start of Smith-Wilson method.
+The principles for the third determination of alpha parameter, which segment determine the speed of convergence between the LLP and long-term forward rate (LTFR), are as below: a) Determine the lowest possible alpha which would result in the difference between the extrapolated rate at the commencement of Segment 3 and the LTFR being no more than 0.001%; b) The lowest possible alpha determined in a) shall be rounded to the nearest 0.05; and c) subject to a floor of 0.1.
+3 Start from Rates determined by applying the LTFR. the later of the following: